brentp/goleft/indexsplit/README.md

 On a modest laptop with an SSD, `indexsplit` can **generate even-coverage regions in ~4 seconds for 45 bams**.
 The time is independent of the number of regions.

-When a single 16KB chunk will has more data than the determined chunk size, `indexpslit` will output sub-regions of that chunk even though it doesn't know the exact placement of the data within it.
+When a single 16KB chunk will has more data than the determined chunk size, `indexsplit` will output sub-regions of that chunk even though it doesn't know the exact placement of the data within it.

 Usage